-We're among the pioneers in barong making in Lumban, Laguna with seventy years of experience providing first-class products.
-Our mission is to give you products that will make you look and feel your best.
-Products that we give a significant amount of time and meticulous attention to develop into something great that will preserve our time-honored tradition of exquisite embroidery and barong making.
-From the town famously known as the Embroidery Capital of the Philippines, we have long been the source of the finest hand-embroidered barongs proudly worn by Filipinos around the world.
+As pioneers in the barong industry hailing from the rural town of Lumban in Laguna, Philippines, we boast seven decades of experience in crafting exceptional barongs.
+Our mission is to deliver products that will make you look better and make you feel better about yourself.
+We take considerable time and meticulous care to develop exceptional pieces that preserve our tradition of elaborate embroidery and skilled barong craftsmanship.
+From the Embroidery Capital of the Philippines, we have long been a trusted source of the finest hand-embroidered barongs proudly worn by Filipinos around the world.

 We're Not Just Another Barong Maker

 More than passion, we’re driven by something better – Our Purpose.
 We exist because we want to make a positive difference in the lives of our customers and in our society at large.
-By delivering high-quality Barong Tagalog pieces and a down-to-earth means of acquiring them, we’re able to provide a sustainable livelihood to a dying breed of genuine Filipino artisans.
+By delivering high-quality Barong Tagalog pieces and a down-to-earth means for acquiring them, we’re able to provide a sustainable livelihood to a dying breed of genuine Filipino artisans.
 We work hard to give them everything we can to ensure that our heritage, which is essential to our community’s well-being and cultural vitality, is transmitted from one generation to another.

 Our Story